 Partnering University Programs

-In the 2012-2013 and 2013-2014 academic year, the NYC Department of Education partnered with City College and Hunter College.
-We tentatively expect to continue these partnerships for the 2014-2015 school year.
+Since the 2012-13 academic year, the NYC Department of Education has partnered with City College and Hunter College.
+These partnerships will continue for the 2015-16 school year.

-We are no longer accepting applications for the 2013-2014 school year.
-If you are a teacher interested in the Subsidized Bilingual Extension Program for the 2014-2015 school year, your first step will be to talk to your principal about the program.
-If your principal is interested in nominating you for the program, he or she must formally recommend you for the program by completing a teacher nomination form, which will be available in the summer of 2014 and can be accessed by searching for 'Subsidized Bilingual Extension Program' on the Principals' Portal.
+If you are a teacher interested in the Subsidized Bilingual Extension Program for the 2015-16 school year, your first step will be to talk to your principal about the program.
+If your principal is interested in nominating you for the program, he or she must formally recommend you for the program by completing a teacher nomination form, which can be accessed by searching for 'Subsidized Bilingual Extension Program' on the Principals' Portal.

 Contact InformationBilingual Hiring Support